Together-Java/ModernJava/src/integers/operator_precedence.md

 // 6 + 27 / 2 - 2

 // 27 / 2 happens next
 // because of int division, that gives 13
+// (ignores float point number .5)
 // 6 + 13 - 2

 // 6 + 13 comes next
-// 19 - 7
+// 19 - 2

 // and the final result is 17;
 int result = 2 * 3 + 3 * 9 / 2 - 2;